typohnebild/numpy-vs-mir/README.md

 the measurement and also implemented a delay in our programs.
 The delay for the program is meant to be a bit longer than the actual startup phase.
 So the program needs to sleep after the warm-up until the delay is over.
----REVIEW STOPPED HERE---
-This is especially needed in the Python implementation because the two delays are not synchronized since it takes some time till the Python interpreter is loaded and starts to run the program.
-So it is meant that _perf_ starts to measure while the benchmark program is waiting till its delay is over.
+It is meant that _perf_ starts to measure while the benchmark program is waiting till its delay is over.
 This should be no problem, because while waiting there should be no floating-point operation that would spoil our results.
-The time is measured separately on program side.
+The real execution time is measured separately on program side.

-This is suitable for our kind and complexity of project, but for more advanced projects it might be suitable to use tools like [PAPI](http://icl.cs.utk.edu/papi/) or [likwid](https://github.com/RRZE-HPC/likwid), which allow a more fine grain measurement.
+This procedure is sufficient for our kind and complexity of project, but for more advanced projects it might be more suitable to use tools like [PAPI](http://icl.cs.utk.edu/papi/) or [likwid](https://github.com/RRZE-HPC/likwid), which allow a more fine grain measurement.
-But it would be necessary to provide a interface, especially for D, that it can be used in the benchmarks.
+But it would be necessary to provide an interface, especially for D, so that it can be used in the benchmarks.

 ## Results and Discussion